DhruvPatel01/jugo/README.md

 ## TODO
+- [ ] Deterministic filenames for images.
+- [ ] Support for attached images in markdown.
 - [ ] Support for `\( \)` and `\[ \]` in math.
 - [ ] Light background for images
 - [ ] generating hierarchical list pages?
-- [ ] Support for attached images in markdown.
 - [ ] Support the dimensions of the PNG images.